csvpath/csvpath/README.md

 See [more examples here](#examples).

 There is no limit to the amount of functionality you can include in a single csvpath.
 However, different functions run with their own performance characteristics.
-You should plan to test both the performance and function of your paths.
+You should plan to test both the performance and functionality of your paths.

 CsvPath was conceived as a data testing and extraction tool.
 The assumption was that using csvpaths would typically involve testing the paths in advance and then using them in automated runs.